yast/yast-autoinstallation/doc/dynamic_profiles.md

 </profile>
 ```

+The third way is using templates.
+From SLE 15 SP3, AutoYaST supports ERB templates [ TOO link to ERB
+documentation ].
+ERB is the default templating system in Ruby and, basically, it allows
+preprocessing of specific directives with the full power of Ruby programming language.
+You enable
+this preprocessing by using the suffix `.erb` in the profile's name.

-Example with ERB template that use two biggest disks, enable multipath
+This ERB template uses the two biggest disks, enables multipath for specific storage controller and
-for specific storage controller and set udev rules for network cards:
+sets udev rules for network cards:

 ```erb
 <profile xmlns="http://www.suse.com/1.0/yast2ns" xmlns:config="http://www.suse.com/1.0/configns">